BeauEM/BeauEM/README.md

 ## Hi, I'm Beau 👋

-I'm an aspiring SWE.
+I'm a SWE.
 After nearly 10 years working in SEO & online marketing, I knew that path was no longer for me.
 I started off building basic websites using HTML, CSS, Wordpress, and vanilla Javascript.
 As I branched off into deeper concepts, utilizing Python, Typescript and more, I knew that this is what I wanted to do with my life.